dominik-stumpf/fontpath/README.md

 ### examples

-> In this project the all wonderful [Fraunces](https://fonts.google.com/specimen/Fraunces) typeface is being used by default and also in all the examples.
-I find it a good example because it has a lot of customization options.
+> In this project the [Fraunces](https://fonts.google.com/specimen/Fraunces) typeface is being used by default and also in all the examples.

 In the case of variable fonts *fontkit* supports all custom typeface axis like italic (`slnt`), font weights (`wght`), so they can be set freely.